Azure/azure-powershell/src/Billing/docs/latest-2019-04-30/Az.Billing.md

 Gets the budget for the scope by budget name.

 ### [Get-AzEnrollmentAccount](Get-AzEnrollmentAccount.md)
-Gets a enrollment account by name.
+Get the enrollment account by id.

 ### [Get-AzInvoice](Get-AzInvoice.md)
 Get the invoice by name.